tjhop/mango/README.md

       --hostname string                            (Requires root) Custom hostname to use [default is system hostname] -i, --inventory.path string                      Path to mango configuration inventory --inventory.reload-interval string           Time duration for how frequently mango will auto reload and apply the inventory [default disabled]
-  -l, --logging.level string                       Logging level may be one of: [trace, debug, info, warning, error, fatal and panic]
+  -l, --logging.level string                       Logging level may be one of: [debug, info, warning, error]
       --logging.output string                      Logging format may be one of: [logfmt, json] (default "logfmt") --manager.skip-apply-on-test-success apply   If enabled, this will allow mango to skip running the module's idempotent apply script if the `test` script passes without issues
   -v, --version                                    Prints version and build info